The Best DNA Test Kit Roundup for 2023

 FamilyTreeDNA offers robust DNA ancestry testing, but not much beyond that.
 While we found its ancientOrigins feature interesting, it couldn’t really justify the high prices and the fact that you have to pay for each type of testing separately.

-Best DNA Test Kit for Ancestry - Top 5 Picks
+Best DNA Test Kit for Ancestry in 2023 - Top 5 Picks

 - MyHeritage DNA